International Commercial Bank Tanzania

-International Commercial Bank Tanzania Limited (ICBT), is a commercial bank in Tanzania, the second-largest economy in the East African Community.
+International Commercial Bank Tanzania Limited (ICBT), is a commercial bank in Tanzania, the third-largest economy in the East African Community.
 It is licensed by the Bank of Tanzania, the country's central bank and national banking regulator.

 Overview

 The bank is a member of the ICB Banking Group, a financial services conglomerate, headquartered in Schindellegi, Switzerland, with subsidiaries in Tanzania and Bangladesh.

 In the past, ICB Banking Group owned banking subsidiaries in thirteen countries in Eastern Europe, Asia and Africa.
 The group has since divested from those countries, except for the two, mentioned in the previous paragraph.

 As of December 2019, ICB Tanzania Limited owned total assets valued at TSh 79.546 billion (US$34.5 million), with shareholders equity of TSh 20.079 billion (US$8.7 million).

 Ownership

 ICB Tanzania Limited is majority owned by ICB Banking Group of Switzerland, and four non-Tanzanian minority shareholders.
 The table below illustrates the shareholding in the stock of International Commercial Bank Tanzania, as of November 2020.